hillaryosei/hillaryosei/README.md

 - 👋 Hi, I’m @hillaryosei!
 - 😄 Pronouns: (she/her)
-- 🌱 I’m currently learning HTML, CSS, and JS
+- 🌱 Currently learning Python!
-- 💻 Currently studying the intersections of media and technology @ NYU Gallatin
+- 💻 Aspiring front-end developer

 <!---
 hillaryosei/hillaryosei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.